deelawn/PyGTrend/README.md

 It works but it's a bit slow due to having to wait for the JS to be parsed.
 No real documentation at them moment other that what I've written here due to the many improvements I'll be making.
 One should also note that Google's robots.txt file prohibits access to the trends domain, so use at your own risk.

+A demo is available here: http://deelawn.ninja/gtrend/ An explanation of how to use the demo is available here: https://steemit.com/data/@deelawn/google-trends-analysis-determining-correlation-of-two-search-terms